Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 09:03 If you forgot to put an age, it'll pop up and say, how old are you?

-09:10 Yeah, I really like that actually.
+09:10 Yeah, I really like that, actually.

-09:12 - I'm definitely going to have to try this because that's, there's a lot of times where it's good to have like some defaults, but also,
+09:12 I'm definitely going to have to try this because that's there's a lot of times where it's good

-09:20 yeah, speaking of defaults, you can also add an environmental variable.
+09:20 Speaking of defaults, you can also add an environmental variable so that if the default doesn't have

-09:23 So if the default doesn't have to be hard-coded, but it could be an environmental variable that you set.
+09:26 to be hard coded, but it could be an environmental variable that you set.

 09:35 So very cool there.